AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/sync-an-sfdc-campaign-with-a-program.md

    ![](assets/image2015-7-22-8-3a48-3a5.png)

-1. Select **[!UICONTROL Create New]** or choose an existing Salesforce campaign.
+1. Select **[!UICONTROL Create New]** or choose an existing [!DNL Salesforce] campaign.

    >[!TIP]
    >
-   >If you select an existing Salesforce campaign, make sure to [match the program statuses of the Salesforce campaign and the Marketo program](/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/how-to-match-program-statuses-and-salesforce-campaign-statuses-prior-to-sync.md).
+   >If you select an existing [!DNL Salesforce] campaign, make sure to [match the program statuses of the [!DNL Salesforce] campaign and the Marketo program](/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/how-to-match-program-statuses-and-salesforce-campaign-statuses-prior-to-sync.md){target="_blank"}.

 1. Enter a name for the new campaign and click **[!UICONTROL Save]**.